Why Adherence Tracking Matters More Than Any Other HIV Metric

 What does undetectable mean for HIV?

-Undetectable means viral load is below 200 copies per milliliter on two consecutive tests.
-Undetectable equals untransmittable (U=U), meaning you cannot pass HIV through sex.
+Undetectable means your viral load is below the assay’s threshold (commonly under 200 copies per milliliter) on consecutive tests.
+Per the CDC, undetectable equals untransmittable (U=U): a person on ART who is durably undetectable does not transmit HIV through sex.